The low glycemic (low GI) diet is based on the concept of the glycemic index (GI).

-Studies have shown that the low-GI diet may result in weight loss, reduce blood sugar levels and lower the risks of heart disease and type 2 diabetes.
+Studies have shown that the low GI diet may result in weight loss, reduce blood sugar levels, and lower the risk of heart disease and type 2 diabetes.

-However, the way it ranks foods has been criticized for being unreliable and failing to reflect their overall healthiness.
+However, the way it ranks foods has been criticized for being unreliable and failing to reflect foods’ overall healthiness.

-Carbohydrates are found in breads, cereals, fruits, vegetables and dairy products, and they are an essential part of a healthy diet.
+Carbohydrates are found in breads, cereals, fruits, vegetables, and dairy products.
+They’re an essential part of a healthy diet.

-When you eat any type of carbohydrate, your digestive system breaks it down into simple sugars that enter the bloodstream.
+When you eat any type of carb, your digestive system breaks it down into simple sugars that enter the bloodstream.

-Not all carbohydrates are the same, as different types have unique effects on blood sugar.
+Not all carbs are the same, as different types have unique effects on blood sugar.

-The glycemic index (GI) is a measure that ranks foods according to their effect on your blood sugar levels.
-It was created in the early 1980s by Dr. David Jenkins, a Canadian professor (1).
+The glycemic index (GI) is a measurement system that ranks foods according to their effect on your blood sugar levels.
+It was created in the early 1980s by Dr. David Jenkins, a Canadian professor (

-The rates at which different foods raise blood sugar levels are ranked in comparison with the absorption of 50 grams of pure glucose, which is used as a reference food and has a GI value of 100.
+The rates at which different foods raise blood sugar levels are ranked in comparison with the absorption of 50 grams of pure glucose.
+Pure glucose is used as a reference food and has a GI value of 100.